cortesfrau/better-wp-login-page/readme.txt

 == Changelog ==

+= 1.0.2 =
+- Change in the public styles enqueue method.
+- Fixed typos in settings page.
+- Adds the option to change the submit button text color.
+- Now the checkbox icon adopts the accent color.

 = 1.0.1 =
-Minor CSS changes in public view.
+- Minor CSS changes in public view.

 == Frequently Asked Questions ==